 Students can attain the Autism Endorsement Certificate alone, or they can earn additional credits to complete a master’s degree, with school approval and confirmed admission into the selected program.

-This certificate is offered fully online and in a hybrid format at the School of Continuing Studies in King of Prussia Campus.
+This certificate is offered fully online and in a hybrid format.

 For more information about our graduation rates, the median debt of students who completed the program, and other important information, please see our Gainful Employment Disclosure.